In This Article

 Japan Airlines Business Class – Chicago to Singapore

-On our most recent trip, I used 180,000 Asia Miles – that I had earned flying between the U.S. and Singapore for years – on 2 one-way business class tickets on Japan Airlines from Chicago O’Hare (ORD) and Singapore (SIN) via Tokyo Narita (NRT).
+On our most recent trip, I used 180,000 Asia Miles – that I had earned flying between the U.S. and Singapore for years – on two one-way business class tickets on Japan Airlines from Chicago O’Hare (ORD) and Singapore (SIN) via Tokyo Narita (NRT).
 It was my first time flying with Japan Airlines and my husband’s first business class experience.

-I enjoyed the ultra private window suite on the Chicago to Tokyo flight, and I ate 4 meals (how could I not sample everything?!) and drank plenty of plum wine on the 13.5 hour flight!
+I enjoyed the ultra private window suite on the Chicago to Tokyo flight, and I ate four meals (how could I not sample everything?!) and drank plenty of plum wine on the 13.5 hour flight!